-Name of the position(s) and/or committee(s) Frequency of reporting to the board on forests- related issues Please explain Chief Executive Officer (CEO) Both assessing and managing forests-related risks and opportunities Quarterly Every quarter, our 'deforestation-free' KPI implementation plan and our RSPO KPI implementation plan are discussed with the CEO, CFO and the Chief Science & Sustainability Officer (CSSO) as part of the quarterly scorecard.
-The Senior Director Sustainability provides recommendations to the CEO, CFO and CSSO regarding climate and forests related risks and opportunities, business plans, CO2 reduction initiatives including capital investments and R&D, and progress vs targets.
+Name of the position(s) and/or committee(s) responsibilities of this position of Please explain Chief Executive Officer (CEO) Assessing forests-related risks and opportunities Managing forests-related risks and Quarterly Every quarter, our 'deforestation-free' KPI implementation plan and our RSPO KPI implementation plan are discussed with the CEO, CFO and the Chief Science & Sustainability Officer (CSSO) as part of the quarterly scorecard.
+The VP Sustainability provides recommendations to the CEO, CFO and CSSO regarding climate and forests related risks and opportunities, business plans, CO2 reduction initiatives including capital investments and R&D, and progress vs targets.
 This is done on quarterly basis to allow for timely actions in case of issues to achieve our annual targets and plans.
 The CEO is responsible for the actions eventually taken to mitigate risks and capitalize on opportunities.
-For example, as part of the Advance 2025 strategy the CEO decided to include a commitment to source verified deforestation free by 2025.
-The CEO has these responsibilities because sustainability is key to Corbion's strategy.
+For example, as part of the Advance 2025 strategy the CEO decided to include a commitment to source verified deforestation free by 2025. opportunities The CEO has these responsibilities because sustainability is key to Corbion's strategy.
 Due to our dependence on agricultural raw materials, deforestation is a critical issue in our sustainability strategy.
-If we are off track regarding the implementation of our deforestation traget, the CEO reviews and approves corrective actions.
+If we are off track regarding the implementation of our deforestation target, the CEO reviews and approves corrective actions.
 For Corbion, sustainability is a driver for innovation, hence the strong involvement of the CSSO.
 Because Sustainability is at the heart for Corbion's offerings it is logical that all key players within Corbion's management carry responsibility for delivering on sustainability and final responsibility lays with the CEO.